ubuntu/WSL/docs/tutorials/gpu-cuda.md

 # Enabling GPU acceleration with the NVIDIA CUDA Platform
-*Authored by Carlos Nihelton (carlos.santanadeoliveira@canonical.com)*
+*Authored by Carlos Nihelton ([carlos.santanadeoliveira@canonical.com](mailto:carlos.santanadeoliveira@canonical.com))*

-While WSL’s default setup allows you to develop cross-platform applications without leaving Windows, enabling GPU acceleration inside WSL provides users with direct access to the hardware.
+While WSL's default setup allows you to develop cross-platform applications without leaving Windows, enabling GPU acceleration inside WSL provides users with direct access to the hardware.
 This provides support for GPU-accelerated AI/ML training and the ability to develop and test applications built on top of technologies, such as OpenVINO, OpenGL, and CUDA that target Ubuntu while staying on Windows.

 ## What you will learn: